 Debt collectors may not:

 - give false credit information about you to anyone, including a credit reporting company;

 - send you anything that looks like an official document from a court or government agency if it isn’t; or

 Unfair practices.
 Debt collectors may not engage in unfair practices when they try to collect a debt.
 For example, they may not:

 - try to collect any interest, fee, or other charge on top of the amount you owe unless the contract that created your debt – or your state law – allows the charge;

 - deposit a post-dated check early;

 - take or threaten to take your property unless it can be done legally; or

 How to report an abusive debt collector?

 All complaints should be filed with the Federal Trade Commission.
-But there are few very important sources to file complaints which may get you faster results:
+But there are a few very important agencies to file complaints which may get you faster results: